What would you like to know about?

 How often are gradings?

 We hold 4 grading assessments per year.
-All WSKU students eligible to grade convene at our Hombu Dojo at St Cadoc's, Llanrumny.
+All WSKU students are eligible to grade and convene at our Hombu Dojo at St Cadoc's, Llanrumny.

 Prices